International Tax Law Logo

 Courses:

-According to the OECD, Pillar 1 will ensure a fairer distribution of profits and taxing rights among countries with respect to the largest MNEs, including digital companies.
-What started as a project to address the tax challenges of the digital economy, has the potential to reshape the international tax system as we know it.
-In particular, while the current tax treaty network allocates business profits to permanent establishments, Pillar 1 will re-allocate some taxing rights over MNEs to the markets, regardless of whether firms have a physical presence there.
-How will the rules of Pillar 1 achieve that?
+According to the OECD, Amount A of Pillar 1 aims at ensuring a fairer distribution of profits and taxing rights among countries with respect to the largest MNEs.
+What started as a project to address the tax challenges of the digital economy under BEPS Action 1, including the difficulty of determining the jurisdiction in which value creation occurs, has the potential to reshape the international tax system as we know it.
+While traditionally tax treaties allocate business profits based on the permanent establishment principle, focusing on the supply-side of value creation, Amount A would re-allocate some taxing rights over MNEs to the markets, regardless of whether the MNEs have a physical presence there.
+How would the rules of Amount A achieve that?
+What alternatives exist to Amount A and are those alternatives, particularly Article 12B of the UN Model and DSTs, better suited to ensure taxation where value is created?
+To what extent is value created in the markets without physical presence?
 What is the required nexus to the markets?
-To what extent is value created in the markets without physical presence?
-Is Pillar 1 adhering to the principle that profits should be taxed where economic activities generating the profits are performed and where value is created?
-The aim of the lecture is to address those questions.
+Which practical challenges do these measures face?
+The aim of the course is to address those questions.

 Back to list